sauerduels/website/index.md

 ## About The Project

-Sauerduels.me is a service provided by Frosty and Origin, with help from raffael, Redon, and Lokio.
-The goal of this project is to help organize games for the remaining players who still enjoy playing Sauerbraten.
-We plan to host events regularly, and provide an ELO & stats system for players to track their skill.
-Our mission is to run our events as smoothly as possible, and have everyone play lots of good matches, not just the top players.
-We look forward to your participation!
+Sauerduels.me is a service provided by Frosty and Origin.
+The goal of this project is to provide regularly scheduled tournaments for the remaining players who still enjoy playing Sauerbraten.
+We keep track of all demos and screenshots, and provide an ELO & stats system for players to track their skill.
+Our mission is to make our events as smooth and enjoyable as we can, giving the community something to look forward to on weekends.
+We hope to see you there!

 ## How To Participate